 What Happens to a Patent When it Expires?

 After a patent expires, the inventor loses his exclusive right to profit from the idea.
 Other companies can compete and produce the product or process themselves.
 Usually, at this point, the market will become flooded with imitations, which often drives the price of the product down and competition increases.
 The inventor can continue to produce the product, but buyers will often not pay the same prices when there are comparable items for much less.
 However, the competition can not use the inventor's name for the product.

 If you need help with patent expirations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.